Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/merrow.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 219, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragonlance: Shadow of the Dragon Queen.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Merrow](2-Mechanics/CLI/bestiary/monstrosity/merrow.md)
 *Source: Monster Manual p.
 219, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD.*